 An Agroforestry Chain Management specialist is prepared to be a transition manager across all levels of the agroforestry value chain.
 Agroforestry transition managers have the competences, skills and knowledge to understand (inter)national value chain mechanisms and facilitate the process towards People, Planet, Profit sustainability in the value chain following concrete market demands with fair and sustainable principles.
 They are competent in addressing issues with an integrated approach and have exceptional stakeholder management skills.
 They have thus a strong ability to manage, facilitate and innovate within the agroforestry value chains.

-FARM LIFE, a project subsidized by the European Union, is inviting you to participate in the Master Agricultural Production Chain Management - Agroforestry Chain Management specialisation.
+The Agroforestry Chains specialisation is part of FARM LIFE, a project subsidized by the European Union.
 The ambition of FARM LIFE is to make a tangible contribution to a climate-proof Europe.
 We take the challenge to facilitate the transition from a landscape with conventional monoculture systems to a resilient landscape with diversified agricultural production systems, such as agroforestry.

 This study programme is eligible for the FARM LIFE scholarship.
 The scholarship covers the entire tuition fee and is targeted at European (EEA) students.
 In your motivation letter you will need to state that you wish to apply for the FARM LIFE scholarship.